pachyderm/pachyderm/doc/docs/master/how-tos/use-pachyderm-ide/index.md

 # Notebooks (beta)

 !!!
 Warning
-     - Notebooks is a [**beta**](../../../../contributing/supported-releases/#beta) release.
+     - Notebooks [**beta**](../../../../contributing/supported-releases/#beta) is available on our Saas solution [Hub](https://hub.pachyderm.com).
-     - Notebooks (Pachyderm IDE) is an enterprise feature.
-Request your FREE 30-day [**Enterprise Edition trial token**](https://www.pachyderm.com/trial) or create a workspace on our Saas solution [Hub](https://hub.pachyderm.com) and experiment with Notebooks right away.
+     - Create a workspace and experiment with Notebooks right away with our **21 days Free Workspace**.
 ## Overview

 Pachyderm Notebooks is a **customized JupyterHub deployment running inside and authenticated to your Pachyderm cluster.**.
 The Jupyter notebooks spawned from Notebooks provide data scientists with a familiar way to sample (mount repositories) or experiment with data and code written in Python.
-Because those experiments are running on Pachyderm, Data scientists benefit from the complete reproducibility that data versioning and lineage offer, while ML engineers can productionize those pipelines faster, efficiently, and securely.
+Because those experiments are running on Pachyderm, Data scientists benefit from the complete reproducibility that data versioning and lineage offer.
+At the same time, ML engineers can productionize those pipelines faster, efficiently, and securely.

 ## Base Image